JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 </tab>
 </tabs>

-It’s typical for any Android project.
+It's typical for any Android project.
 You can edit it to suit your needs.
 To learn more, see the [Android developer documentation](https://developer.android.com/studio/build#module-level).

 ### iOS framework